funkycheff/funky-R/README.md

 # funky-R
-right about now and the funk-R soul brother
+right about now and the funky-R soul brother